petereichinger/unity-helpers/README.md

 # unity-helpers
-Helper classes that are useful for Unity projects
+Helper classes and tools that are useful for Unity projects.

-I'll add helper classes that I often use in Unity projects
+Currently this project is used with version 5.2 of Unity.
+This may be incompatible with other versions.
+If there is any bug, please open an Issue :thumbsup:.
 ## Description

 ## Mass Set Tags Tool